OAI/Overlay-Specification/README.md

 - Providing default responses or parameters where they were not explicitly provided
 - Appling configuration data globally or based on filter conditions

-## Current Status

-The current specification is sufficiently stable for implementers to start experimenting.
-We are looking for implementation experience to guide our decisions on the remaining open issues.

 ## Tools that Support Overlays

 If you are looking for tools to use with Overlays, try these: